edgio-docs/edgio-docs/src/guides/v7/logs/server_logs.md

 [Learn more about the console object.](https://developer.mozilla.org/en-US/docs/Web/API/console)

 You may view these console messages in real time<!-- or as log data-->.
-From within the {{ PORTAL_LINK }}, load the desired deployment and then click on the `SERVER` tab.
+From within the {{ PORTAL_LINK }}, load the desired deployment and then click on the `Serverless` tab.
 Focus on specific data by limiting the output to your IP address or through a regular expression.
 <!--
 -   **Real Time:**
 -   **Log Data:** Retrieve log data from an AWS S3 bucket.